 Bipole III adds 2,000 megawatts to Manitoba Hydro's high voltage direct transmission capacity increasing our ability to deliver renewable electricity from hydro generating stations in northern Manitoba.

 Watch our video to learn more about transmission connections and the value they provide our customers by enhancing reliability.

-We will continue with construction across each section of the project over the upcoming winter months.
-We will follow the construction environmental protection plans that was approved by Manitoba Conservation and Water Stewardship.
+Construction across all parts of the project will continue over the winter months.
+Construction environmental protection plans approved by Manitoba Sustainable Development.

 To maintain safe public access, travellers to the construction areas are asked to contact us ahead of time to arrange for appropriate escorts though the security gates and past hazardous work zones.
 For more detailed information on access restrictions (PDF, 381 KB), read our Access Management Plan (PDF, 830 KB).